shaunmorrison/PaW-Carousel/README.md

 - Better loading of images to look smoother
 - More reliable video scaling
 - More robust at all screen sizes
+- Choose whether to resize or crop images at smaller screen sizes
 - Must include image and video dimensions – solves a lot of headaches

 ## How to use